valeriosillari/zitronenstrasse/README.md

 ## ROAD MAP

-- **SVG on IE**: we have to check if we see markers custom svg on windows

-- **IMAGES in ASSETS FOLDER**: set all images in asset folder. now in static folder. not quite sure if it is the right place.

-- **LAZY LOAD**: set logic for place images. we have added plugin, but we got issues with images.

 - **MAP PAN (movement)**: set it slow and nicer/smoother

 - **MAP CUSTOM STYLES**: at map movement it is always flickering cause of image request. is is ok? could we prevent it?